MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cprogressctrl-class.md

 ### <a name="remarks"></a>Açıklamalar

-Adım artışı `CProgressCtrl::SetStep` üye işlevi tarafından ayarlanır.
+Adım artış `CProgressCtrl::SetStep` üye işlevi tarafından ayarlanır.

 ### <a name="example"></a>Örnek